 A: If your payment is received after July 31, at $25 late fee is added to the amount due.

 Q: Do I really have to pay the late fee?

 A: Yes.
 If your payment is not received in the MCCA office or through PayHOA before August 1, you must pay the late fee in addition to the annual assessment to bring your account up to date.

 Q: What if I don’t pay the assessment or the late fee?

-A: Beginning on September 1, any amount owing on your account (assessment or late fees), begins to accrue interest, backdated to July 1.
-The interest rate is 1% per month, or 12% per annum.
-If your account is still in arrears as of October 1, liens will be applied and any lien fees will be charged back to the account as well.
+A: Beginning on September 1, each month your account is in arrears you will be charged a $25 late fee.
+If your account is still in arrears as of October 1, a lien will be applied and any lien fees will be charged back to the account as well.